CHCH-DT: Affected on-air employees

 The CHCH web site said that "Going forward, Morning Live will air between 7 a.m. to 9 a.m., the 6 o'clock newcast will be anchored by Nick Dixon and Taz Boga, and Taz will return for a half hour at 11:00 p.m."
 Metroland Media reported that Nick Dixon would also produce the 6 p.m. newscast, and that the on-air personalities or reporters who had been laid off include Lori D'Angelis, Matt Hayes, Sean Cowan, Donna Skelly, Ken Welch, Scot Urquhart, Lauran Sabourin, Liz West, Mark Hebscher, Jaclyn Harper (Colville), Natalie Marconi, Miranda Anthistle, and Elise Copps.
 The shorter Morning Live show continued to be anchored by Bob Cowan and Annette Hamm.

 Square Off became a podcast called Unplugged, and later No Fun Intended by former co-hosts Mark Hebscher and Liz West; it had the same format.
 However, it appears the podcast ended; both Hebscher and West moved on to independent projects.
 Hebscher hosted a sports-focused podcast until he retired in May 2023.
-West is a radio announcer for Zoomer Radio AM740.
+West was a radio announcer for Zoomer Radio AM740, and as of February 2026, a news anchor for Bell Media's CP24 and CTV News Channel.

 Morning Live co-anchor Tim Bolen left the station in January 2025, and was subsequently announced as the new co-host of Breakfast Television on Citytv in March.
 In May the station announced Rick Zamperin, formerly of the city's defunct radio station CHML, as the program's new co-host.